-18. Recognition of interest income and service fees
+20. Recognition of interest income and service fees

-Interest income is recognized when incurred except for delinquent accounts and troubled accounts whose interest is recognized when received.
+Interest income of the Bank and its subsidiaries is recognized when incurred except for delinquent accounts and troubled accounts whose interest is recognized when received.

 Service fees are recognized on an accrual basis.